List of architectural styles: African architecture

-Early Modern Period and European Colonialism
+Early modern period and European Colonialism

-1425–1660.
-The Renaissance began in Italy and spread through Europe, rebelling against the all-powerful Church, by placing Man at the centre of his world instead of God.
+From 1425 to 1660, the Renaissance began in Italy and spread through Europe, rebelling against the all-powerful Church by placing Man at the center of his world instead of God.
 The Gothic spires and pointed arches were replaced by classical domes and rounded arches, with comfortable spaces and entertaining details, in a celebration of humanity.
-The Baroque style was a florid development of this 200 years later, largely by the Catholic Church to restate its religious values.
+The Baroque style was developed in response, largely by the Catholic Church to restate its religious values.